Home > Copyright and Fair Use Overview > Introduction to the Permissions Process > Permission Tools: Licenses and Releases

 Permission Tools: Licenses and Releases

 Obtaining permission to use a protected work requires entering into an agreement with the owner of that work.
-Your agreement may give you the right to use the work (a “license”) or it may be a promise that the owner will not sue you for an unauthorized use (a “release”).
+Your agreement may give you the right to use the work (a “license”) or it may be a promise that the owner will not sue you for unauthorized use (a “release”).

 Licenses and Clearances

-A license is the legal right to do something that you would not otherwise be permitted to do.
+A license is a legal right to do something that you would not otherwise be permitted to do.
 For example, you need a driver’s license to give you the right to drive a car.
 The owner of a copyrighted work can authorize someone else to use the work by granting a license to the user.
 For example, the owner of a photograph copyright can grant a license to someone else who wants to reproduce the photograph on greeting cards.
 If no license has been given, the copyright owner can sue for the unauthorized use of the work, referred to as “infringement.”

 The terms “license” and “permission agreement” are often used interchangeably.
 You may also find that, in some situations, a license or permission agreement is referred to as a “clearance agreement.”
 “Clearance” is a general term used to describe the process by which permission is granted.